In This Section

 Leave of Absence (LOA) Policy

-Students who are on leave of absence for no more than one term (Military students may take no more than 180 days of LOA with above mentioned supporting documentation), will retain their current Catalog rights and will not be required to reapply for admission.
-Students who take LOA beyond one term will lose their Catalog rights and be required to re-apply to the University (exception to military students).
+Students who are on leave of absence for no more than two 8-week terms within any rolling 12-month period (Military students may take no more than 180 days of LOA with above mentioned supporting documentation), will retain their current Catalog rights and will not be required to reapply for admission.
+Students who take LOA beyond two 8-week terms within any rolling 12-month period will lose their Catalog rights and be required to re-apply to the University (exception to military students).
+Each student granted an LOA must have a defined return point that aligns with the student’s program structure and applicable federal financial aid requirements regarding payment periods and enrollment status.

 Minimum Grade Point Average (GPA) Policy